Monogamy-of-entanglement-inspired protocol to quantify bipartite entanglement using spin squeezing: Example Spin Systems

 \section{Example Spin Systems}

 In this section, we test the effectiveness of our protocol on spin $1/2$ systems of different sizes.
 Each one consists of two subsystems A and B with an equal number of qubits.
-For all cases we consider the system to be initialized in a pure state with all qubits in $\ket{\downarrow}$ state.
-We first apply a Hamiltonian $H_{AB}$ that creates entanglement between A and B. At each evolution time $t$ we characterize the entanglement between A and B using the linear entropy on Eq.~\eqref{l_ent}, denoted as $S_{L,AB}$.
-Subsequently, we apply a local Hamiltonian on system A ($H_A$) to maximize the spin squeezing inside of it such that the squeezing parameter $\xi^2_{A}$ becomes minimal.
+For all cases, we consider the system to be initialized in a pure state with all qubits in $\ket{\downarrow}$ state.
+We first apply a Hamiltonian $H_{AB}$ that creates entanglement between A and B. At each evolution time $t$ we characterize the entanglement between A and B using the linear entropy in Eq.~\eqref{l_ent}, denoted as $S_{L,AB}$.
+Subsequently, we apply a local Hamiltonian $H_A$ on system A to maximize the spin squeezing within it such that the squeezing parameter $\xi^2_{A}$ becomes minimal.
 We study the relation between the above parameters and show that $\text{min}(\xi^2_{A})$ can be a good predictor of $S_{L,AB}$ when the appropriate $H_A$ is chosen.

-In principle, the choice of $H_{AB}$ can be arbitrary and the choice of an optimal $H_A$ depends on the specific generated state and can be hard to calculate.
-Here we focus on some common types of Hamiltonians that can be used to generate spin squeezing and entanglement, including one-axis twisting (OAT), one-axis twisting with transverse field (TF), and two-axis twisting (TAT) \cite{MA201189}:
+In principle, the choice of $H_{AB}$ can be arbitrary, and the determination of the optimal $H_A$, which will depend on the specific generated state, can be hard to calculate.
+Here we focus on some common types of Hamiltonians that are used to generate spin squeezing and entanglement, including one-axis twisting (OAT), one-axis twisting with transverse field (TF), and two-axis twisting (TAT) \cite{MA201189} Hamiltonians which are explicitly defined as:

-For simplicity, we set $\omega=\Omega$ throughout this paper.
+For simplicity, we will set $\omega=\Omega$ in $H_{TF}$ throughout this paper.
 To obtain some analytical results, we also consider a GHZ Hamiltonian that can create an $N$-body GHZ state:

 where $\sigma_i^x$ is the Pauli-$x$ operator on spin $i$. \\